 The Indiana Newborn Screening Program is a state-funded program within the Maternal and Child Health division at the Indiana Department of Health.
 The Newborn Screening Program is mandated by the State of Indiana to ensure that timely and quality newborn screening occurs for each and every Hoosier baby.

 Indiana's newborn screening law requires that every baby born in Indiana be screened for over 50 conditions.
 Newborn screening must be done before the baby leaves the hospital.
 Babies born at home must have newborn screening within 5 days of birth.

 What is newborn screening?

-Newborn screening is a special set of three tests that help identify babies who are at risk for certain conditions.
+Newborn screening is a special set of three screens that help identify babies who are at risk for certain conditions.
 A newborn baby may look healthy, but can have a serious condition that cannot be seen.
 These conditions can be treated if found early.
 Currently, Indiana screens for metabolic conditions, sickle cell disease, cystic fibrosis, congenital hearing loss, critical congenital heart disease, lysosomal storage disorders, among other conditions.

 Why is newborn screening performed?